Accessibility

 Developer areas

 Developers have worked to allocate bike tracks, whether shared with pedestrians or bike-only paths, to encourage exercising and serve visitors and residents of their areas.
-Developer areas include: Marina Walk, Dubai Internet City, Greens, Barsha Heights, La Mer, in addition to Expo 2020 site.
+The developer areas are:

 Future cycling tracks till 2025